 4 Physical and Chemical Properties

-The PFAS Team developed a training module video with content related to this section, it is the Naming Conventions and Physical and Chemical Properties video.
+The PFAS Team developed a Naming Conventions and Physical and Chemical Properties training video with content related to this section.

 This section provides information about available physical and chemical properties of PFAS.
 Understanding of the physical and chemical properties of PFAS is important for the prediction of their fate and transport in the environment.
 The available information about physical and chemical properties varies between the different PFAS.
-Tabulated values are included in the Physical and Chemical Properties Table (Table 4-1 provided as a separate Excel file) that is provided as a separate Excel file.
+Tabulated values are included in the Physical and Chemical Properties Table (Table 4-1) that is provided as a separate Excel file.

 |4.1||Challenges and Limitations Related to PFAS Physical and Chemical Properties|